jm3/racket/README.markdown

-## App-Racket
+## Racket
-### Listen to your app
+### Listen to your app.

-Warning: very untested and hacky, may cause blindness, etc, etc
+Warning: very untested and hacky, may cause blindness, etc, etc.

 Ever wanted a completely ambient view of your app's performance and progress?
-App-Racket lets you step back and experience your applications' events as pure light and sound.
+Racket lets you step back and experience your applications' events as pure light and sound.
 Potentially great for pattern discovery, team morale, and stoner parties.
-App-Racket uses a custom logfile format, but could be extended to read any line-based log file, ala gltail.
+Racket uses a custom logfile format, but could be extended to read any line-based log file, a la gltail.

 Sounds live in the "sounds" directory; wav, mp3, aiff and even wacky formats like OggVorbis are supported.